deajan/osync/README.md

 	$ cd osync
 	$ bash install.sh

-There are also some RPM files round the corner I'll try to build quicky.
+There is also a RPM file that should fit RHEL/CentOS/Fedora and basically any RPM based distro, see the github release.
 Please note that RPM files will install osync to /usr/bin instead of /usr/bin in order to enforce good practices.

 osync will install itself to /usr/local/bin and an example configuration file will be installed to /etc/osync